 The next step is to gather all the information that is necessary in order to make an informed decision.
 Documents and files such as drawings, sketches, 3D models, specifications, cut-sheets, photos, etc. can be directly attached to an Item.
 An item estimate can be added to the Item if it is anticipated to have a cost impact to the project.

-This step typically involves collaboration from multiple collaborators.
+This step typically involves collaboration from multiple teammates.
 The owner may set requirements or provide input on what they want.
 Designers (architects, engineers, consultants) may provide drawings and specifications.
-The general contractor and subcontractors may provide constructability and schedule feedback, and cost data.
+The general contractor and subcontractors may provide constructability, schedule feedback, and cost data.

 Changing the status of an Item from Pending to Accepted will adjust the values of Accepted Changes and the Running Total.
 This will occur in the project sidebar as well as the charts on the Dashboard.
 Changing the status of an Item from Pending to Rejected will update the Items chart as well as the min/max available range in the Cost Trendline chart.